 - 10.1.
 Superior.
 No traffic citations or motor vehicle accidents. - 10.2.
 Good.
 No more than one moving traffic citation and one motor vehicle accident (not at fault). - 10.3.
 Marginal.
 No more than two moving traffic citations, two motor vehicle accidents (not at fault) or one at-fault motor vehicle accident. - 10.4.
 Probationary status.
-Anything in excess of a marginal rating.
+Anything more than a marginal rating.
 Probationary status will require a six (6) month suspension of driving privileges.
 At the end of the suspension the employee must present a certificate of completion from a State certified defensive driver training course along with a current valid driver's license.
 Resumption of driving privileges will be contingent upon approval from the institution's insurance carrier. - 10.5.
 Unacceptable.
 Any driver whose MVR shows any one of the following records is not acceptable: - 10.5.1.
 Three or more accidents (regardless of fault) in the last three years. - 10.5.2.
 One or more Type "A" violations in the last three (3) years. - 10.5.3.
-Any combination of accidents and Type "B" violations which equal four (4) or more in the last three years.
+Any combination of accidents and Type "B" violations which equal four (4) or more in the last three years. - 10.5.4.
+An operator's license that has been suspended or revoked within the past three years. - 10.6.
+Type "A" Violations - 10.6.1.
+Driving while intoxicated (alcohol or drugs). - 10.6.2.
+Homicide arising out of the use of a motor vehicle. - 10.6.3.
+Operating a motor vehicle during a period of suspension or revocation of an operator's license. - 10.6.4.
+Using a motor vehicle for the commission of a felony. - 10.6.5.
+Aggravated assault with a motor vehicle. - 10.6.6.
+Operating a motor vehicle without the owner's permission (stolen vehicle).